treebeardtech/nbmake-action/README.md

 The great thing about notebooks is they provide a readable record of what happened.

 We've built a backend for viewing executed notebooks and their artifacts.
-It's completely free for open source usage and beta customers.
+It's completely free for open source usage.

 If you are thinking of setting up a more organised CI layer for your notebooks, [let us know](https://laurencewatson.typeform.com/to/Bgj6hp).